Missouri Paralegal Career Guide

 Corporations are also expected to combat rising legal costs with a heavier reliance on internal legal departments and an increase in corporate paralegal positions.
 Overall, urban areas such as Kansas City, Jefferson City, Springfield and St. Louis are likely to produce the largest number of paralegals job opportunities in law firms, corporations, and government agencies.

 Missouri Paralegal Salary Outlook

-In May 2014, the US Bureau of Labor Statistics reported 4,970 paralegals and legal assistants working in Missouri, a notable increase over the 4,510 jobs reported in May 2011.3 The average paralegal salary in Missouri is $47,270 according to the US Bureau of Labor Statistics, which is comparable to the national mean wage for paralegals and legal assistants at $51,840.3, 4 As of 2013 paralegals could expect an entry-level annual paralegal salary in Missouri of $31,303, and up to $57,418 for experienced paralegals.1 With the projected positive growth trends and general expansion of the profession, recently graduated and studying paralegals should enter a favorable hiring environment.
+The average paralegal salary in Missouri is $52,340 according to the Bureau of Labor Statistics, which is comparable to the national average wage for paralegals and legal assistants at $53,910.2 This is a dramatic increase in average salaries in the state, as in 2013 the average Missouri paralegal salary was $31,303.2 With the projected positive growth trends and general expansion of the profession, recently graduated and studying paralegals should enter a favorable hiring environment.

 Missouri Paralegal Salary Info By Metro Area